CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 </tr>
 <tr class="even">
 <td align="left">resume</td>
-<td align="left">Resume from lastexecution.</td>
+<td align="left">Resume from last execution.</td>
-<td align="left"></td>
+<td align="left">TRUE/FALSE</td>
-<td align="left"></td>
+<td align="left">TRUE</td>
-<td align="left"></td>
+<td align="left">FALSE</td>
 </tr>
 <tr class="odd">
 <td align="left">ignoreDescUpToDateWithRules</td>
 <td align="left">Have the translation engine ignore descUpToDateWithRules flags set to FALSE.
-To be used in case one want to process all the rules even when some are not up to date with their textual description.
+To be used in case one wants to process all the rules even when some are not up to date with their textual description.
 This flag should always be set to FALSE when producing an official version of the target table.</td>
 <td align="left">TRUE/FALSE</td>
 <td align="left">FALSE</td>
 <td align="left">TRUE</td>